-To help answer our queries on how to create stylish, yet serene, all-white spaces, we quizzed Will Taylor, celebrated interior designer and author of Dream Décor.
-He truly believes "beige is boring," and has inspired a legion of aspiring decorators with his accessible approach to color.
-So we put his knack for pairing intriguing hues with interesting textures to the test.
-Read on to discover a few simple dos and don'ts for creating a dynamic white space you'll love.
+To help answer our queries on creating a stylish yet serene white interior, we quizzed Will Taylor, interior designer and author of Dream Décor.
+He truly believes "beige is boring" and has inspired a legion of aspiring decorators with his accessible approach to color.
+So we put his knack for pairing intriguing hues with interesting textures to the test—and included some of our own personal tricks and tips as well.

 Choose Your White Carefully

 You might think choosing white for your interior is the easy way out, but finding the right shade is never a simple process.
 Some whites have warm undertones, while others have a cool finish, and then you need to consider the architecture of your home.

 Create a Color Palette